robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# INTERLUDE: RECURSION is KIND OF SCARY
+# RECURSION 🔄 and NONTERMINATION 💥

----

-# CONTEXT-FREE LANGUAGES are RECURSIVE
+- Context-free languages & grammars are recursive

-- NB: Not just the types: the object graph is cyclic!
+- NB: Not just the *types*: the object graph is cyclic!

-- The only difference from regular expressions

 - Key to why you can’t parse arbitrary HTML with a regexp